ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/cli.md

    a  b  c  d  e  f
 ```

-> The letters for the files might appear misaligned on some browsers.
+> The letters for the files might appear misaligned on some browsers or in some terminals.
-> It is aligned in my console and that is what matters.
-If you decide
+> Play around with the spacing if it doesn't look right for you.
+If you use different
-> to use different symbols instead of emoji you might need different spacing.
+> unicode symbols for your board you might also need different spacing.

-Alright!
-I'm pretty satisfied with that for now.
+I think that is plenty good for now.
+I encourage you to try your own version of pretty printing:
-I encourage you to play around with it: Try other symbols, maybe print the sizes of each stack, or even try to display them.
+You can change the symbols, print sizes for each stack, or maybe even display the stacks somehow.
+Have fun with it!

+---

-I do want to make one stylistic change to the code though.
-I am a big fan of `match` statements and pattern matching;
+Before we leave `pretty_print` for good, I want to make one stylistic change to the code: I am a big fan of `match` statements and pattern matching;
 it's probably my favorite language feature.
-Thus, I want to use it here instead of the nested if statements in the inner loop.
+I want to use it here instead of the nested if statements in the inner loop.
 I didn't use it initially since Python only introduced `match` statements in version 3.10, and I do not expect everyone to have that version.

 ```py